rummangaian/onto-creation/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.

 ## Contact
-For any inquiries, please contact [Your Name](mailto: gangavarapu.s@mobiusdtaas.ai).
+For any inquiries, please contact [Sai Ravi Chandra](mailto: gangavarapu.s@mobiusdtaas.ai).